Our team

 Roger Quince combines experience at board level in industry and property investment with consultancy in the field of public policy.

-Roger Quince is also Vice Chair of Linton Village College, a successful state secondary school in Cambridgeshire, and chairs the Cambridge Music Festival, a triennial classical music festival which comprises over 70 separate events.
+Roger Quince is chair of a medium sized NHS acute hospital in Suffolk and also chairs the Cambridge Music Festival, a triennial classical music festival which comprises over 70 separate events.

 Group Chief Executive Officer